Carlos-Chau/so-lab/index.md

 # So Lab

-We are a research lab in (The Chinese University of Hong Kong, The School of Biomedical Sciences)[https://www2.sbs.cuhk.edu.hk/].
+We are a research lab in [The Chinese University of Hong Kong, The School of Biomedical Sciences](https://www2.sbs.cuhk.edu.hk/).

 Our lab focuses on genomics and drug discovery research.